Kunshan Guozheng Precision Mold Co.,Ltd

 One of the most commonly used materials in CNC machining is metals.
 Metals offer excellent strength, durability, and heat resistance, making them suitable for a wide range of applications.
 Some commonly used metals in CNC machining include aluminum, stainless steel, brass, and titanium.

-Aluminum is lightweight, corrosion-resistant, and has good conductivity, making it a popular choice for CNC machining parts in industries such as aerospace, automotive, and electronics.
-Its excellent machinability and affordability also make it a preferred material for rapid prototyping and low-volume production.
+Aluminum is lightweight, corrosion-resistant, and possesses excellent electrical conductivity, making it a popular choice for CNC machined parts in industries such as automotive and electronics.
+Its superior machinability and affordability also make it the material of choice for rapid prototyping and small-batch production.

 Stainless steel is known for its high strength, corrosion resistance, and aesthetic appeal.
 It is commonly used in CNC machining parts that require durability and resistance to harsh environments.
 Stainless steel parts can be found in industries such as medical, marine, and food processing.